-We all know that average eight glasses of water we need to drink in a single day.
-However, are you think that on average the “water footprint” of an American is 32,911 glasses per day, means 751,777 gallons of water per year (Source: The Nature Conservancy).
+We all know that eight glasses of water we need to drink in a single day on average.
+However, are you think that, on average, the “water footprint” of an American is 32,911 glasses per day, which means 751,777 gallons of water per year (Source: The Nature Conservancy).

 - Old days shower uses water 5 gallons per minute

-- Old faucet using about two gpm. of water
+- Old faucet using about two GPM. of water

-- For newer energy star appliances use 6 gallons or less per wash.
+- For newer energy star appliances, use 6 gallons or less per wash.
 Energy Star appliances also save lots of electricity.

 Dishwashing by hand

 - About 8 – 27 gallons.
 It depends on individual hand efficiency.

 - The newer kitchen faucet used only 1.5 – 2 gallons of water.
 To save more water and bill, one can practice efficient hand dish-washing techniques.

 - The old model cloth washing device uses about 40 gallons of water per load.